octue/django-twined/docs/source/index.rst

 Aims
 ====

-This is an installable app for django, that provides consumers (for websocket connections to data services) and a task manager which runs your apps.
+This is an installable app for django, that allows management of octue-based services from django.

 This is great for advanced use cases where:
  - you have specific security/firewalling requirements, or